 Work with the PCA to determine why your payment wasn’t applied to your account.
 Provide the payment information the employee requests.
 We use the information you provide to make sure your payment is properly credited.

 Make all payments to the IRS.
 The PCA will never ask you to pay them directly or through prepaid debit, iTunes or gift cards.
 The private collection agency can provide information on ways to pay or you can visit Payments for electronic payment options.
 You can also see Publication 594, The IRS Collection Process (PDF), for ways to pay your taxes.

 - IRS Direct Pay to pay an individual tax bill directly from a checking or savings account at no cost

 - Electronic Federal Tax Payment System to pay federal taxes online or by phone for free

-- Pay by debit or credit card using an electronic payment service provider for a fee
+- Debit or credit card using an electronic payment service provider for a fee

-- If paying by check or money order, make the check or money order payable to the United States Treasury.
+- Check or money order, made payable to the United States Treasury.
 Write your name, Social Security number, and tax year on your payment

 Private collection agencies cannot take any type of enforcement action against you to collect your debt.
 However, the IRS does have the legal authority to file a Notice of Federal Tax Lien or issue a levy to collect an overdue account.

 If you do not wish to work with your assigned private collection agency to settle your overdue tax account, you must submit this request in writing to the PCA.